ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-In the next step, we use the same context in every iteration to retrieve the return value using `ReceiveReply`.
-The `ReceiveReply` called in the multi-request context also returns a boolean flag on whether the obtained message was the last one or not:
+Use the same context in every iteration to retrieve the return value using `ReceiveReply()`.
+The `ReceiveReply()` method that is called in the multi-request context also returns a boolean flag to indicate if the obtained message is the last one received:
 ```go
 func (p *HelloWorld) multiRequest() {
 	request := &interfaces.SwInterfaceDump{}